 Cold storage.
-Over the 20-month course of the study, seed lots maintained their viability at 96%, 95%, and 92% for the fungicide-treated, fungicide + insecticide-treated, and untreated, respectively.
-Thus, germination did not significantly decline over the 20 months.

-- After 12 months of storage, seed vigor of treated seed was >83% compared to 69% for untreated seed.
+- Over the 20 months of the study, seed lots maintained their viability at 96%, 95%, and 92% for the fungicide-treated, fungicide + insecticide-treated, and untreated seed, respectively.
+Thus, germination did not significantly decline over the duration of the experiment when seed were kept in cold storage. - After 12 months of storage, vigor of treated seed was >83% compared to 69% for vigor of untreated seed.
 After 16 months of storage, seed vigor of treated seed was ~70%. - These results indicate that treated seed held in cold storage maintained both viability and vigor for 12 months.
 Thus, seed that are treated can be safely held in this environment for the next planting season.